 - a.
-Any person with a past conviction for animal abandonment, abuse, neglect, or cruelty must have permission from the Animal Control Commission before any license may be issued. - b.
-No license shall be issued to any household/address wherein a person convicted of animal cruelty/neglect resides, regardless of animal ownership claims.
+Any person with a past conviction for animal abandonment, abuse, neglect, or cruelty must have permission from the Animal Control Commission before any license may be issued. - b-a.
+No license shall be issued to any household/address wherein a person who has ever been convicted of animal cruelty/neglect resides, regardless of animal ownership claims.
 (Gen. Ord.
 No. 25, 2001, As Amended, 3-14-02)